 The Monadnock Food Co-op Farm Fund’s mission is to support local farmers in increasing sustainable food production and wholesale sales to contribute to a thriving local farm economy.

 This grant supports several of our co-op’s End’s Statements, and the Cheshire County Conservation District’s focus on supporting the viability of farm businesses and the stewardship of natural resources that farmers provide.

 So far seven local farms received approximately $25,000 to increase their wholesale food production.
 Find out what they have used this grant for.

 Apply for a Grant

-2018 Grant Cycle Request for Proposal Applications has closed.
-We will accept applications for the 2019 Grant Cycle starting December 2018.
+2019 Grant Cycle Request for Proposal Applications is now open.
+Applications for the 2019 Grant Cycle are due February 1, 2019.

 Make a Donation to the Monadnock Food Co-op Farm Fund